butyi/gzdl.py/README.md

 ### Downloader

 Downloader is PC side software.
 The communication pair of Bootloader.
-It can send the pre-compiled software (or any other data) to data to microcontroller through the supported hardware interface.
+It can send the pre-compiled software (or any other data) to microcontroller through the supported hardware interface.

 ## What is this?

 This is the Downloader for GZ series microcontroller.

-I have written the same in C [See here](https://github.com/butyi/gzdl.c/), but it only works on Linux.
+I have written the same in C [See here](https://github.com/butyi/gzdl.c/), which works only on Linux.
-But this Python one also works on Windows.
+But this Python one works on any platform (Windows, Linux, OS X).

 ## Hardware